adwd/nocomment/README.md

 # nocomment

-nocomment is a Chrome Extension to remove comment from yahoo japan.
+nocomment is a Chrome Extension to remove comment from Web pages.

 project template: https://github.com/chibat/chrome-extension-typescript-starter